 Feedback from peers can be established in almost any kind of teaching organization.
 In a peer feedback activity the student learns from receiving feedback as well as providing feedback.
 Peer feedback must be formally organized to ensure that students provide each other with feedback relevant to the learning objectives of the task.
 It is important to underline, that peer feedback should not turn into a competition or result in a grade.

 Providing students with feedback is an essential part of being a teacher.
-Due to teachers' academic competences, feedback from teachers are often seen as having more validity and hereby more authority compared to feedback from peers.
+Due to teachers' academic competencies, feedback from teachers are often seen as having more validity and hereby more authority compared to feedback from peers.
 In situations where both feedback from teachers and peers occur, teachers often have a conclusive function.
-Feedback from teachers can be a part of an assessment and can be included in an explanation of a grade.

 Methods for feedback